snow1/C--/README.md

 Another choice was to make the actual specific sensor classes and not the abstract Sensor class inherit from the ReportGenerator.
 This was done since I prefer only a single layer of inheritance (more like traits/interfaces) and avoid multiple layers of inheritance as this usually leads to less adaptable code.
 However having it as an abstract class instead of just adding a generate function to each and the classes, allows for generic functions to work on all of the classes, as well as adding support for dependency injection for testing etc.

+## bug fix
+ error: no matching function for call to 'SensorThread::SensorThread(std::unique_ptr<AltimeterSource>)' use a shared_ptr instead of a unique_ptr